 Property Valuations for Estate Settlement by Appraisals by Kana, LLC

-Opinions of value shown in documents filed with the the IRS and LA state agencies absolutely should be backed by an exhaustive report as to how the appraiser acquired his conclusions.
-Such a report will certainly demonstrate to the authorities that the numbers used are accurate and correct.
+Opinions of value displayed in documents provided to the revenue authorities absolutely should be supported by an accurate report as to how the appraiser arrived at his conclusions.